-Choosing the right fit for the right role is a mix of art and science
+Fit and aptitude: Choosing the right fit for the right role is a mix of art, science and aptitude

 According to a Gallup poll, companies fail to choose the candidate with the right talent for the job a whopping 82% of the time.
 When you hire wrong, fixing it is virtually impossible, not to mention that the cost of each bad hire can easily be $100,000 or more.

 Companies achieve growth targets through their people.
-Find the right people for the role, give them an environment in which to thrive, and the results can be directly correlated to your bottom line.
+With aptitude testing, you find the right people for the role, give them an environment in which to thrive, and the results can be directly correlated to your bottom line.
 John Harper's leadership assessment tools can help you interview and select the best talent for the role, the first time.

 The importance of talent assessment:

 Why a good person could be the wrong choice